tsoubiran/UCD/README.md

 ## Layout

-Most files consists of character code points ---`cp`--- or code points range ---`cp--lo`--`cp.hi`--- and corresponding property value or, sometimes, mappings to other code points.
+Most files consists of character code points &mdash;`cp`&mdash; or code points range &mdash;`cp.lo`&ndash;`cp.hi`&mdash; and corresponding property value or, sometimes, mappings to other code points.
 Most files also contains one or more additional informative fields.
 Since they may vary in length and meaning, they're usually stored in single column named `comments` of the `data.frame`.

 Files names are abbreviated in order to avoid too much typing because of the added prefix